Transforming therapies, vaccines and diagnostics.

 Hospitals and clinics deliver nationally ranked healthcare.
 Meanwhile, research labs and biomanufacturing plants yield new therapies, vaccines, diagnostics and other medical innovations across the state.
 These capabilities contribute to the state's global life science leadership.

 Huge global pharmaceutical companies are drawn to North Carolina for many reasons.
 One of the biggest is our highly educated and uniquely skilled workforce.
 Here you'll find the Spanish company Grifols making therapeutic proteins to treat rare diseases including immune deficiencies and genetic emphysema.
 Danish multinational Novo Nordisk produces insulin and other treatments for diabetes.
 Massachusetts-based Biogen delivers its multiple sclerosis medicines from its sprawling RTP facility.
+Access to all human therapeutics companies in North Carolina can be found on the Company Directory.

 Adding to North Carolina's rich life science environment, our prestigious research universities every year spawn exciting new entrepreneurial ventures, many with NCBiotech funding support.
 This infusion, bolstered by a steady influx of companies recruited from around the world, provides a constant energy that feeds into North Carolina's global life science leadership.